claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 **AWS DataSync** allows you to move **large amounts of data** from your **on-premises NAS or file system** to AWS via **NFS** or **SMB** protocol.
 Data transfer can occur over the **public internet using TLS encryption** for security, or it can be directed through **AWS Direct Connect** for private, higher-speed connections.
  - Need to install **AWS DataSync Agent** on premises

+**Use Case**:
-**Use Case**: Automates moving data between on-premises storage and AWS, as well as between AWS storage services (e.g., Amazon S3, EFS, FSx).
+- Automates moving data between on-premises storage and AWS, as well as between AWS storage services (e.g., **Amazon S3, EFS, FSx**).
+- Can also be used to transfer between two EFS in different regions

 Other use cases: https://docs.aws.amazon.com/datasync/latest/userguide/what-is-datasync.html
 ## Database Migration Service (DMS)
 **AWS Database Migration Service (AWS DMS)** is a managed migration and replication service that helps move your database and analytics workloads to AWS quickly, securely, and with minimal downtime and zero data loss.
+- **Continuous Data Replication** using **CDC (change data capture)**
+- Requires **EC2 instance running the DMS software** to perform the replication tasks.
+If the amount of data is large, use a large instance.
+If multi-AZ is enabled, need an instance in each AZ.
-- The source database remains available during migration
+- **The source database remains available during migration**
 ![[Pasted image 20241015142319.png]]

 ### Migration Methods